metauni/metauni.github.io/posts/euclid/euclid.md

 # Euclid

-We are a community that meets to prepare, deliver and discuss lectures on Euclid's *Elements* in a world literally made of triangles.
+Lectures on Euclid's *Elements* in a world literally made of triangles.
 Euclid's text is the wellspring of both geometry and logic and we are interested in both, at all levels from the elementary to the advanced.
-We extend a special invitation to young people and mathematicians outside of academia.

 Why read Euclid?